wyleyr/hankel1867tr/03-I-Exposition.md

 whether there are objects in which the numbers, i.e. intellectual relations of a certain sort, make their appearance.
-In this sense, to anticipate an example to be elaborated in what follows, one used to be able to call the numbers combined from $\sqrt{-1}$ impossible, as no intuitive representation of them whatsoever was known, and there are still numbers of this sort today.
+In this sense, to anticipate an example to be elaborated in what follows, one was once able to call the numbers combined from $\sqrt{-1}$ impossible, so long as no intuitive representation of them was known, and there are still numbers of this sort today.
 But after the numbers $a + b\sqrt{-1}$ have found a geometric representation, and their operations have been geometrically